fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Pacman/Pacman.md

 ---

+> [!Important] Why use `--needed`
+> `--needed` Prevents reinstalling of the package if the package is already installed, saving bandwidth, CPU Cycles, Disk I/O and Power

 ### 1. System Maintenance: Synchronizing & Upgrading

 Keeping your system up-to-date is critical for security and stability.
 These commands manage the synchronization of your local package database with the remote repositories and upgrade your installed packages.